 Schedule of payment rates

-Please review the information provided below about the education benefits options available to members of the armed services.
-A schedule of payment rates is available through the Department of Veterans Affairs.
+Please review the information provided below about the education benefit options available to members of the armed services.
+A Comparison Chart/Payment Rates is available through the Department of Veterans Affairs.

 Know your VA representatives